borgbackup/borg/README.rst

     Backup archives are mountable as userspace filesystems for easy interactive backup examination and restores (e.g. by using a regular file manager).

-**Easy installation**
+**Easy installation on multiple platforms**
-    For Linux, Mac OS X and FreeBSD, we offer a single-file pyinstaller binary that does not require installing anything - you can just run it.
+    We offer a single-file binaries

-**Platforms Borg works on**
+    that does not require installing anything - you can just run it on the supported platforms:

     * Linux
     * Mac OS X
     * FreeBSD
     * OpenBSD and NetBSD (for both: no xattrs/ACLs support yet)
     * Cygwin (unsupported)

 **Free and Open Source Software**
   * security and functionality can be audited independently